 Deutsche Börse Group is an international company.
-Working at our company means collaborating with colleagues across 69 locations from more than 100 nations.
-We take pride in the wealth of cultural, professional, and personal backgrounds of our colleagues around the globe.
+Working at our company means collaborating with colleagues across over 55 locations from 115 nations.
+We are proud of the diverse cultural, professional and personal backgrounds of our colleagues around the globe.
 We are committed to maintaining, supporting, and fostering the diverse and inclusive culture of Deutsche Börse AG across all diversity dimensions.